Yo1L/kubernetes/Readme.md

 # Introduction
-Here are the notes of my understanding of Kubernetes and their sources
+Here are the notes of my understanding of Kubernetes and their sources.

 # How To